iiasa/message_doc/source/message_globiom/annex/message/9_special_features_of_the_matrix_generator.rst

 The possible contribution of an installation that exists in the base year is kept track of over time.
 There are two possibilities to give the necessary information to MESSAGE.

-1. Define the capacities that were built in the years :math:`iyr, ..., iyr -\tau + 1`, with :math:`iyr` = base year and :math:`τ` = plant life in years explicitly.
+1. Define the capacities that were built in the years :math:`iyr, ..., iyr -\tau + 1`, with :math:`iyr` = base year and :math:`\tau` = plant life in years explicitly.
 These capacities are then distributed to historic periods of the length :math:`\nu`.

 2. Define the total capacity, :math:`c_0`, that exists in :math:`iyr` and the rate at that it grew in the last :math:`\tau` years, :math:`\gamma`.
 This information is then converted to one similar to 1. by using the function: